LoginRadius/apidocs/database/apidocs/docs/v2/customer-identity-api/account/account-overview.md

 - [Account Profiles by UID](/api/v2/customer-identity-api/account/account-profiles-by-uid) - This API is used to retrieve all of the profile details provided at the time of registration by the Customer, associated with the specified account by the specified UID in Cloud Directory.

 - [Privacy Policy History by UID](/api/v2/customer-identity-api/account/privacy-policy-history-by-uid) - This API is used to retrieve all of the accepted Policies by the Customer, associated with their UID at the time of Registration.
 This API returns the “Current version”, “AcceptSource”(from where the Customer accepted the Privacy Policy), “AcceptDateTime” the Date and time at which the Customer accepted the Privacy Policy.
-You can configure Privacy Policy by following [this doc](/api/v2/dashboard/data-governance/privacy-policy).
+You can configure Privacy Policy by following the [Privacy Policy Versioning](/api/v2/dashboard/data-governance/privacy-policy) document.

-#### Account APIs related to profile update
+## Account APIs related to profile update

-You can update the information of existing accounts in your dashboard via these sets of API.
-You can update the details like FirstName, LastName, Gender and many others.
-There are  four types of Update APIs:
+These APIs update information for existing accounts in your dashboard.
+Types of Update APIs include:

-- [Account Set Password](/api/v2/customer-identity-api/account/account-set-password) - This API is used to set the password of an account in Cloud Directory based on the UID.
-It returns a hashed password in case of a Successful response.
+- [Account Set Password](/api/v2/customer-identity-api/account/account-set-password) - Sets the password of an account in the Cloud Directory based on UID, returning a hashed password upon success.

-- [Account Update](/api/v2/customer-identity-api/account/account-update) - This API is used to update the information of existing accounts in your Cloud Directory.
+- [Account Update](/api/v2/customer-identity-api/account/account-update) - Updates information for existing accounts in the Cloud Directory.

-- [Account Update Security Question Configuration](/api/v2/customer-identity-api/account/account-update-security-question) - This API is used to update security questions configuration which includes updating the Security Answer.
+- [Account Update Security Question Configuration](/api/v2/customer-identity-api/account/account-update-security-question) - Updates the configuration of security questions, including the security answer.

-- [Account Invalidate Verification Email](/api/v2/customer-identity-api/account/account-invalidate-verification-email) - This API is used to invalidate the verification status of an account.
-You can check the verification status of a particular account by navigating to Profile Management > Customer Management.
-If the account is invalidated, you will need to re-verify it in order to take further action.
+- [Account Invalidate Verification Email](/api/v2/customer-identity-api/account/account-invalidate-verification-email) -  Invalidates the verification status of an account, requiring re-verification for further actions.
+Verification status can be checked under [Customer Management](https://adminconsole.loginradius.com/profile-management/customer-management/search-customers) section of the Admin Console.

-#### Account APIs related to delete profile
+## Account APIs related to delete profile

-You can delete the Customer account or delete an Email and re-register for a new account via [this API](/api/v2/customer-identity-api/account/account-delete).
-There are two types of Account Delete APIs:
+These APIs allow for the deletion of customer accounts or emails, enabling re-registration for a new account.
+Types of Delete APIs include:

-- [Account Email Delete](/api/v2/customer-identity-api/account/account-email-delete) - Use this API to Remove emails from a Customer Account.
-Note: You can only delete an Email only if more than one Email Id is verified.
+- [Account Email Delete](/api/v2/customer-identity-api/account/account-email-delete) -  Removes an email from a customer account.

+    > **Note:** You can only delete an email if more than one email ID is verified.

-- [Account Delete](/api/v2/customer-identity-api/account/account-delete) - This API deletes the customer's account and allows them to re-register for a new account.
-It will remove all the related account information associated with the email address, including the secondary email address and other details.
+- [Account Delete](/api/v2/customer-identity-api/account/account-delete) - This API deletes the Customers account and allows them to re-register for a new account.
+This API will delete all the related account information associated with the email address including Secondary Email Address and other details.

+These APIs provide robust tools for managing customer accounts, ensuring secure and efficient administration within the LoginRadius system.